 She joined the German Communist Party in 1931 and fled to Prague two years later when the Nazis came to power, joining her future husband Peter Klopfleisch.
 From there, she continued her political work whilst studying art and building links with members of the Expressionist movement, joining the Oskar Kokoschka League of Anti-Fascist Artists in 1937.
 When Hitler’s troops marched into the Czech Republic, Gretel had to flee again.
 On the 9th March 1939 with the threat of war looming, she emigrated to England on the last transport to leave the Czech Republic.

-In England she was employed as a housekeeper by Ronald Penrose who in turn helped her with further studies, and she attended Professor Carter’s art classes at the Reading University.
-Ronald Penrose was a personal friend of Picasso and his house was full of Picasso’s artwork.
+In England she was employed as a housekeeper by Roland Penrose who in turn helped her with further studies, and she attended Professor Carter’s art classes at the Reading University.
+Roland Penrose was a personal friend of Picasso and his house was full of Picasso’s artwork.

 In England she worked and exhibited with societies such as the Free German League of Culture and the Artists International Association.
 In 1940, in common with many émigrés to England, she was interned on the Isle of Man, and whilst there suffered a miscarriage, a deeply traumatic experience, which prompted the creation of the sculpture and maquette ‘Despair’.
 After her release she exhibited in London, Maidenhead, Cookham, Glasgow and Reading.